-Why grandparents are vital for families going through divorce
+Why grandparents are vital for families undergoing divorce

 While grandparents are legally entitled to make their own application for access to, or custody of, grandchildren during divorce proceedings, they have traditionally not tended to do this for fear of damaging their own child’s chances of contact.